Home » Blog » How To Create a USER-specific Dashboard in Home Assistant!

 Do you want to create user-specific dashboards in Home Assistant so that every person in your house only has access to those devices that are important to them?
 And did you know that you only need one dashboard for that?
 Yes, this can be done with only one dashboard!
 Let’s do this!

 This article accompanies a YouTube video.
 I wrote it for people who would rather read than watch a video.
-In order to keep doing this, I would like to ask you to also check out the video, leave a comment under the video, give the video a thumbs up, and subscribe to my YouTube channel.
+To keep doing this, I want to ask you to check out the video, leave a comment under the video, give the video a thumbs up, and subscribe to my YouTube channel.
 This means that the video is offered more often to new visitors so that they also stay informed of the latest Home Assistant tutorials.

 Thank you for your support!